espin-2021/coastal/README.md

 ## Getting Started
 ##### Running this lab requires some advanced preparation (up to 1-2 days)
+**note:** Running the CoastSat data prep notebook needs to be done outside of the CSDMS jupyter hub, however the CEM notebook can only be run on a mac or linux (if you are a Windows machine, you can run the notebook through the CSDMS jupyter hub)

   ### Step 1.
 Download this repository to your local machine.

   ### Step 2.
 Create a virtual environment